 If additional FML is requested beyond the period supported by the certification previously provided or the circumstances of the leave have changed, the University may, at its sole non-grievable discretion, require the employee to obtain recertification.
 Also, when the certification states that the serious health condition of the employee or the employee's family member will last indefinitely, the University may, at its sole non-grievable discretion, require the employee to provide a new certification, but not more frequently than every 30 days.
 Such requests for subsequent certification and/or recertification shall be in writing.
-If certification and/or recertification within fifteen (15) calendar days of the University's request, where practicable.
+If certification and/or recertification is required, the employee shall return the certification within fifteen (15) calendar days of the University's request, where practicable.